 Its chairman, Sir Don McKinnon, stated: “We want more Kiwis fluent in our official non-English languages te reo, New Zealand Sign Language in addition to overseas languages, and especially in Chinese as change, funding, tourism, schooling, and migration grow hastily between our international locations.

-“We urge the Government to accelerate the recruitment of qualified Chinese instructors and equip Kiwi college students to better apprehend and engage with China.”
+“We urge the Government to accelerate the recruitment of qualified Chinese instructors and equip Kiwi college students to apprehend better and engage with China.”

 Tan said getting to know an Asian language was embedded inside the faculty’s charter: being inclusive of the community and constructing the traditional capital of the town.